apkunpacker/MagiskDetection/README.md

 # MagiskDetection
 Collection of some publically available poc apps to detect for magisk presence

-These applications have following detectios:
+These applications have following detections:

 Hunter -
 ```sh